Intent-based marketing: What it is and the best techniques to maximize conversions

 To effectively leverage intent-based marketing, consider the following omnichannel strategies:

-• Content strategy: Develop SEO-focused content that targets specific user intents.
+- Content strategy: Develop SEO-focused content that targets specific user intents and suggests a logical next step.
 By structuring your website and its content to align with these intents, you create a path for users to follow, leading them from their initial search to your site.
-Each piece of content should clearly define the user's intent and suggest a logical next step.

-• Content creation: Ensure that every piece of content aligns with user intent and is relevant to the overall topic and the suggested next steps.
-This is important for keeping users engaged and facilitating conversions.
+- Content creation: Ensure that every piece of content aligns with user intent and is relevant to the overall topic and the suggested next steps.
+This is important for keeping users engaged and creating content that converts.

-• Video content: Create video content that addresses specific intents related to your offerings.
-For instance, if a video explores the efficacy of online therapy for men, it should end with a call to action, like booking a session.
+- Video content: Create video content that addresses specific intents related to your offerings.
+For instance, if a video explores the efficacy of online therapy for men, it should end with a CTA, like booking a session.

 Limitations of intent-based marketing

 Scaling intent-based marketing across a large website with a lot of content is a major challenge.
-Managing numerous calls to action for every section and user journey across potentially thousands of pages can quickly become overwhelming.
+Managing numerous CTAs for every section and user journey across potentially thousands of pages can quickly become overwhelming.

-Another challenge occurs because companies often prioritize the lower funnel, where conversions are higher.
+Another challenge occurs because companies often prioritize the bottom of the funnel, where conversions are higher.
 Upper funnel stages get less attention because they typically have lower ROI.
 Investing resources in intent-based marketing at this stage may not yield immediate returns, as users aren't ready to convert yet.

 Accurately understanding user intent can also be difficult.
 For example, if you take an article, ask ChatGPT what intent it targets, and compare that to the real keywords the article ranks for on Google, you'll see a difference.
 Google is the best and most accurate tool for that because it's based on real data.